mingodad/db-api-server/README.md

 # db-api-server
-Create, document and prototype applications at "user level" in near realtime (live).
+Create, document and prototype database applications at "user level" in near realtime (live).

 Here you'll find all the material used on a presentation about **Prototype applications**.